Defending Human Rights

 The Chinese American Convention, organized and convened biennially by UCA, is a national platform for Chinese American civic leaders, elected officials, scientists, entrepreneurs, youth leaders, and other stakeholders who share, discuss, and shape a common agenda for the future of the Chinese American community and this country.
 The conventions in 2016 and 2018 were quite successful, attracting some of the most influential speakers, and well attended with each drawing more than 400 active participants from over 35 states.

-Due to a unique set of familial, cultural, and societal factors, mental health issues among Asian Americans youth are on the rise but have received little attention.
-Working with local community organizations and a team of experts and counselors, UCA addresses this urgent need by creating culturally-informed programs to raise awareness and provide knowledge of mental health concerns.
-UCA has successfully organized 12 national and local youth mental health conferences, as well as two webinars specifically designed to address mental health needs resulting from the pandemic.
+Due to a unique set of familial, cultural, and societal factors, mental health issues among Asian American youth are on the rise but have received little attention.
+Working with local community organizations and a team of experts and counselors, UCA WAVES addresses this urgent need by creating culturally-informed programs to raise awareness and provide knowledge of mental health concerns.
+UCA WAVES has successfully organized 12 national and local youth mental health conferences, as well as four webinars specifically designed to address mental health needs resulting from the pandemic.
+We also have ongoing collaboratives such as Mental Health First Aid training and peer support groups for nursing students, parents, and youth.
+Check out our webpage for free resources and ways to get involved!

 UCA Next Generation Programs